El Kef: Main sights

-El Kef contains a certain number of Islamic religious edifices, in its role as the center of a Sufic movement.
-The Sidi Bou Makhlouf Mausoleum holds the tomb of the founder of the Aissawa brotherhood in Tunisia, Sidi Bou Makhlouf.
-The El Qadriya mosque is also important to Sufism.
+El Kef contains a certain number of Islamic religious edifices, in its role as the center of a Sufi movement.
+The Sidi Bou Makhlouf Mausoleum is believed to hold the tomb of the founder of the Aissawa order in Tunisia, Sidi Bou Makhlouf.
+El-Qadiriyya Mosque is also a significant Sufi mosque, particularly for the Qadiriyya order.

 A legacy of the old local Jewish community, the synagogue of the Ghriba is the object of veneration by Jews of the region, who come in pilgrimage each year during the week marked by the festival of Sukkot.

 In the city is the mausoleum of Ali Tukie, the father of Al-Husayn I ibn Ali at-Turki, founder of the Husainid dynasty which ruled Tunisia from 1705 to 1957.